status-im/specs/docs/stable/3-whisper-usage.md

 ### Request historic messages

-Sends a request for historic messages to a Mailserver.
-The Mailserver node MUST be a direct peer and MUST be marked as trusted (using `shh_markTrustedPeer`).
+Sends a request for historic messages to a `Mailserver`.
+The `Mailserver` node MUST be a direct peer and MUST be marked as trusted (using `shh_markTrustedPeer`).

 The request does not wait for the response.
-It merely sends a peer-to-peer message to the Mailserver and it's up to Mailserver to process it and start sending historic messages.
+It merely sends a peer-to-peer message to the `Mailserver` and it's up to `Mailserver` to process it and start sending historic messages.

 The drawback of this approach is that it is impossible to tell which historic messages are the result of which request.